giusmarci/MP16-CHORDMAKER-V2/README.md

 # MP16 ChordMaker V2

+**Version 2.1.0**

 Custom firmware for the **PATS MP-16** — a 16-key, RGB-lit MIDI macropad you assemble yourself.
 Connect to any DAW, synth, or MIDI device via USB or TRS MIDI.

 This V2 firmware reimagines the MP-16 as a **9-pad chord controller** with dedicated controls for octave, arpeggiator, settings, and HOLD mode.
-Each pad triggers rich, customizable chords with up to 8 voices, a full-featured arpeggiator with MIDI clock sync, and 16 style preset banks for instant inspiration.
+Each pad triggers rich, customizable chords with up to 8 voices, a full-featured arpeggiator with MIDI clock sync, 16 style preset banks, and a **Generative Mode** that creates evolving harmonies automatically.

 ## Credits